MileHacker Logo

 Taiwan consistently ranks among the safest countries for travelers, including Hsinchu.

 Dengue Fever: Higher risk in warmer, humid months, specifically in the southern part of Taiwan.
 Use Insect repellent.
 Air Pollution: Check AQI daily.
 If high, consider a mask.
 Food and Water: Tap water is safe after boiling; Bottled water is widely available.
 Choose busy street food stalls.
-Sun Exposure: Use Broad-spectrum sunscreen, Sunglasses, and a Wide-brimmed hat.
+Time In the sun: Use Broad-spectrum sunscreen, Sunglasses, and a Wide-brimmed hat.

 Healthcare and Emergency Services